-The School of Humanities at North Carolina Wesleyan College prepares students to be life-long learners who are intellectually curious, ethically aware and civically responsible.
+The School of Humanities at North Carolina Wesleyan University prepares students to be life-long learners who are intellectually curious, ethically aware and civically responsible.
 The humanities are at the center of the liberal arts education here at Wesleyan.
-Courses offered within this division include English Literature, Philosophy, Religious Studies, Entertainment/Theater and Music.
+Courses offered within this division include Communication, English Literature, Entertainment Arts, Philosophy, Religious Studies and Visual Arts.

 Humanities students learn to value the past, appreciate the arts, practice critical thinking and close reading, express themselves clearly in speech and writing, and engage deeply with the important questions of life.

-Minors: English, Journalism, Music Production, Religious Studies, Entertainment/Theatre & Visual Arts
+Minors: English, Journalism, Music Production, Religious Studies, Theatre & Visual Arts

 Explore Our Majors

 Let us help you discover your passion and build the necessary skills for a successful career.